datawire/ambassador-docs/docs/emissary/1.13/topics/running/ambassador.md

 ##### `X_Forwarded_Proto` redirect

-Ambassador lets through only the HTTP requests with `X-FORWARDED-PROTO: https` header set, and redirects all the other requests to HTTPS if this field is set to true.
+$productName$ lets through only the HTTP requests with `X-FORWARDED-PROTO: https` header set, and redirects all the other requests to HTTPS if this field is set to true.
 Note that `use_remote_address` must be set to false for this feature to work as expected.

 ```yaml
 x_forwarded_proto_redirect: false